Skip to content

 • How modules act as reusable cost logic

-• How IFC models accelerate quantity takeoff
+• How IFC models and 2D drawings accelerate quantity takeoff

 • How estimates are structured and reviewed